 While the idea is nice and sounds like it should work, harsh experience has taught us that these sorts of things never work quite the way they are intended.

-There are things that could have been overlooked in getting the abstraction of the kernel and application software that was used to decide the validity of the approach.
+- 1. There are things that could have been overlooked in getting the abstraction of the kernel and application software that was used to decide the validity of the approach. - 2.
 The use of the layout algorithm on every line of output could affect the performance of the system so much as to make the approach useless.

 Therefore, the first build of the system will be an experiment to find the corners in the reasoning, to evaluate the performance of the system, and, in general, to verify the useability of the resulting system.

 UNIX systems, at least the ones for which we have the sources, are too big and too messy to expect that this modification will go without a hitch.
-Therefore, it would be useful to build a first version using a mini-UNIX system, which is both small enough and clean enough to work with easily and large enough to be a faithful model of UNIX.
+Therefore, it would be useful to build a first version using a mini-UNIX system, which is both small enough and clean enough to work with easily and large enough to be a faithful model of UNIX, in terms of having at least a representative of everything that may cause a problem.
 In other words, build a prototype first.
 If the prototype works as expected, then it is justified to begin a project to build a production quality, full UNIX.XINU.